Hirogami Preview – Origami Meets Action Platforming

 Combat and Feedback

-Still, combat doesn’t feel broken or frustrating—it simply needs a touch more weight to match the otherwise polished mechanics.
+Combat, however, doesn’t feel completely broken or frustrating — it just lacks a bit of oomph to match the otherwise polished mechanics.

 Presentation and Style